The policies management console allows you to review the list of existing policies, update, delete, or create new ones.

 Allows you to define a condition based on applications that the user has signed into within the specified period of time.

 Selecting the Require matching IP address? option ensures that this condition is met only when the user is coming from the same IP address for each application.

-For instance, you can define a policy that auto approves a user's request to authenticate to web application A if the same user has MFA'd into their Windows machine from the same IP address within the last 5 minutes.
+For example, you can define a policy that auto approves a user's request to authenticate to a web application if the same user has MFA'd into their Windows machine from the same IP address within the last 5 minutes.